AndrasKovacs/pny1-assignment/DepTC.md

 h = show
 ```

-In the example above, we have merely written `h = show` instead of the more detailed `h = g f` definition.
+In the example above, we have merely written `h = show` instead of the more fine-grained `h = g f` definition.
 We employed automatic search by invoking the `show` class method.
 Our Haskell compiler performed roughly the following steps:

 1. Try to prove `Show (A B)`
 2. Find `instance Show a => Show (A a)` as a matching instance.